expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-01/lab01.md

 3. Open the canvas.html file in text editor.

 #### Drawing in Canvas (step-by-step) with JavaScript
+Tip: The below source code will be inserted between "<script></script>" element.
+We will be studying JavaScript in next lecture.

 1. Find the canvas element. <br/>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; var canvas = document.getElementById("myCanvas");